zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 }
 ```

-<a name="advanced-template-blade-topics-introduction-framework-settings-tags-rbac"></a>
+<a name="advanced-template-blade-topics-introduction-framework-settings-tags-and-rbac"></a>
-#### Tags/RBAC
+#### Tags and RBAC

-[Tags] [/documentation/articles/portalfx-tags/] and RBAC (Users) are the most common settings although we don't automatically add Tags, its extremely easy to opt in.
-We are looking to automatically add Tags in the future, for now if your resource supports tagging please opt in.
+Tags and role-based access (RBAC) for users are the most common settings
+Although the Portal does not automatically add Tags, it is extremely easy to opt in if your resource supports tagging.
 To opt in set the following in the options parameter of the super call to the SettingsList viewmodel.

+For more information about tags, see [./portalfx-tags](./portalfx-tags) and [https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-using-tags](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-using-tags).

 ```ts
 export class SettingListPartViewModel extends MsPortalFx.ViewModels.Parts.SettingList.ViewModelV2 {